SEND

 Top Revision tips for students with SEND

-Though written for teachers, these strategies may be useful approaches for parents to try at home when exam season looms - and it is never to early to get young people into good revision habits: Click here
+Though written for teachers, these strategies may be useful approaches for parents to try at home when exam season looms - and it is never to early to get young people into good revision habits: Click here.

 Supported internships: post-16 options for young people with EHCPs

-Written to provide parent-led information and resources, this website can signpost parents to explore this under-explored route into employment: Click here
+Written to provide parent-led information and resources, this website can signpost parents to explore this under-explored route into employment: Click here.

 Inside our autistic minds: what parents can learn

-BBC Bitesize has some excellent resources related to SEND in their parent toolkit and this article explains masking, camouflaging and non-speaking autism with clips from Chris Packham's documentary series: Click here
+BBC Bitesize has some excellent resources related to SEND in their parent toolkit and this article explains masking, camouflaging and non-speaking autism with clips from Chris Packham's documentary series: Click here.

 Right Support, Right Place, Right Time